grpc/proposal/A93-xds-ext-proc.md

 [`request_attributes`](https://github.com/envoyproxy/envoy/blob/cdd19052348f7f6d85910605d957ba4fe0538aec/api/envoy/extensions/filters/http/ext_proc/v3/ext_proc.proto#L188)
 config field, for client-to-server events, or the [`response_attributes`](https://github.com/envoyproxy/envoy/blob/cdd19052348f7f6d85910605d957ba4fe0538aec/api/envoy/extensions/filters/http/ext_proc/v3/ext_proc.proto#L195) config field, for server-to-client events.

-The set of supported attribute names is the same as what we support for any CEL expression in xDS.
+The set of supported attribute names is the same as what we support for any CEL expression in xDS, as defined in [A106] and [A103].

 For example, consider the case where the `request_attributes` config field contains the attribute `request.path` and the filter is processing